plastikaweb/plastikaweb2017/README.md

 # go to src/config directory, and rename `firebase.config.ts.sample` to `firebase.config.ts`.
 Fill with your firebase database data.

-# go to src/config directory, and rename `lang.config.ts.sample` to `lang.config.ts`.
-Fill with your app languages.
+# go to src/config directory, and edit `lang.config.ts`.
+Fill with your app languages and the default app language.

 # Serve the app
 ng serve